tidyverse/tidyverse.org/content/blog/tidymodels-2021-q2/index.md

 author: Julia Silge
 description: >
-    Releases of tidymodels packages in Q2 of 2021 include more streamlined memory footprints for feature engineering recipes, new model engine options, and better support for post-processing predictions.
+    Releases of tidymodels packages in Q2 of 2021 include more streamlined memory footprints for feature-engineering recipes, new model engine options, and better support for post-processing predictions.

 photo: